-Appendix 8 PSHE/ Catholic Teaching at St Anne's (KS1) Objective What we know What else Script What we do could we do Health and wellbeing Healthy lifestyles Life expectancy Healthy schools About what Jigsaw Topic 3 John 1:2 in Picton is 76 Healthy Me workshop keeping Dear friend.
-I healthy means; years old below pray that you different ways the average for Class cooking may enjoy to keep healthy Liverpool (78) sessions good health and the and that all national may go well average (81) with you, even as your soul is getting along well.
-About food Obesity in 4-5 Jigsaw Topic 1 Corinthians that support year olds in Healthy Me 6:19-20 good health Picton is 13.6%.
-Do you not know that your and the risks of Above Nurse visit eating too Liverpool bodies are much sugar average Family cooking temples of the (12.2%) and Holy Spirit, sessions national average (9.3%) Science Topic Fruit snacks who is in you, whom you have received from God?
-You are not your own; you were bought at a price.
+Appendix 8 PSHE/ Catholic Teaching at St Anne's (KS1)

+Objective What we know What we do What else could we do Scripture Health and wellbeing Healthy lifestyles About what keeping healthy means; different ways to keep healthy Life expectancy in Picton is 76 years old below the average for Liverpool (78) and the national average (81) Jigsaw Topic Healthy Me Class cooking sessions Healthy schools workshop 3 John 1:2 Dear friend, I pray that you may enjoy good health and that all may go well with you, even as your soul is getting along well.
+About food that support good health and the risks of eating too much sugar Obesity in 4-5 year olds in Picton is 13.6%.
+Above Liverpool average (12.2%) and national average (9.3%) Jigsaw Topic Healthy Me Nurse visit Family cooking sessions 1 Corinthians 6:19-20 Do you not know that your bodies are temples of the Holy Spirit, who is in you, whom you have received from God?
+You are not your

+Science Topic Fruit snacks own; you were bought at a price.
 Therefor e honor God with your bodies.
 About how physical activity helps us to stay healthy, and ways to be physically active every day 52% of the population of Liverpool are not active enough.
 Jigsaw Topic Healthy Me PE Lessons Dance Lessons After school clubs Daily mile Games on playground About why sleep is important and different ways to rest and relax Poor or inadequate sleep can lead to mood swings, behavioural problems such as ADHD and cognitive problems that impact on their ability to learn in school.
-Jigsaw Topic Healthy Me Councillor Meditation sessions
+Jigsaw Topic Healthy Me Councillo r Meditation sessions

-Simple hygiene routines that Jigsaw Topic Healthy Me Posters up around school can stop germs from spreading Nurse Visit Hand sanitise on corridors That medicines can help people stay Life expectancy in Picton is 76 years old below Jigsaw Topic Healthy Me Visit from doctor/nurse Proverbs 17:22 A cheerful heart is good healthy the average for Liverpool (78) and the national average (81) Flu jab Hygiene workshops medicine, but a crushed spirit dries up the bones.
+Simple hygiene routines that can stop germs from spreading Jigsaw Topic Healthy Me Nurse Visit Hand sanitise Posters up around school That medicines can help people stay healthy Life expectancy in Picton is 76 years old below the average for Liverpool (78) and the national average (81) on corridors Jigsaw Topic Healthy Me Flu jab Visit from doctor/nurse Hygiene workshops Proverbs 17:22 A cheerful heart is good medicine, but a crushed spirit dries up the bones.
 About dental care and visiting the dentist 52% of the population see a dentist regularly Jigsaw Topic Healthy Me Visit from dentist How to keep safe and protect skin form sun damage Liverpool has higher than national skin cancer rates.
-Jigsaw Topic Healthy Me School hats available Sun cream samples About different ways to learn and play; Obesity in 4-5 year olds in Picton is 13.6%.
-Jigsaw Topic Healthy Me Psalm 32:8 I will instruct you and teach recognising the importance of Above Liverpool Internet safety week you in the way you should go; taking a break from computers average (12.2%) and national I will counsel you with my loving eye on
+Jigsaw Topic Healthy Me School hats available Sun cream samples

+About different ways to learn and play; recognising the importance of taking a break from computers Obesity in 4-5 year olds in Picton is 13.6%.
+Above Liverpool average (12.2%) and national average (9.3%) Jigsaw Topic Healthy Me Internet safety week Psalm 32:8 I will instruct you and teach you in the way you should go; I will counsel you with my loving eye on you.
 About the people who help us to stay physically healthy Jigsaw Topic Healthy Me Industry week Visits from: doctors, nurses, police, dentists Matthew 10:8 Heal the sick, raise the dead, cleanse those who have leprosy, drive out demons.
-Freely you have received; freely give. --- --- --- ---
+Freely you have received; freely give.